Undergraduate Department of

 MAA 4224.
 Introduction to Analysis I (3).
 Prerequisites: MAC 2313, MAS 3105, and prior experience with mathematical proofs (MGF 3301, MAD 2104 or other proving experience).
 Not open to students with credit in MAA 4226.
 This course is a rigorous treatment of elementary calculus.
 Topics include the completeness of the real numbers, sequences and series, limits and continuity, derivatives, integrals, the Fundamental Theorem of Calculus, and sequences and series of functions.
 Students intending graduate study in mathematics should take MAA 4226.

 MAA 4226.
 Advanced Calculus I (3).
-Prerequisites: MAC 2313, MAS 3105, and prior experience with mathematical proofs (MGF 3301, MAD 2104 or other proving experience).
+Prerequisites: MAC 2313 (C- or better) and MAS 3105 (C- or better) and MGF 3301 (C- or better).
 This course covers functions, sequences, limits; continuity, uniform continuity; differentiation; integration; convergence, uniform convergence.
 For strong students with advisor approval only.

 MAA 4227.
 Advanced Calculus II (3).
 Prerequisite: MAA 4226.
 This course is a continuation of MAA 4226.

 MAA 4402.
 Complex Variables (3).
-Prerequisite: MAC 2313.
-This course covers analytic functions, Cauchy-Riemann conditions; complex integration, Cauchy's theorem and integral formula; power series, analytic continuation, Riemann surfaces; residues and applications; conformal mapping.
+Prerequisite: MAC 2313 (C- or better).
+This course covers analytic functions; Cauchy-Riemann conditions; complex integration; Cauchy's theorem and integral formula; power series; analytic continuation; Riemann surfaces; residues and applications; and conformal mapping.

 MAA 4934r.
 Topics in Analysis (1–3).
 Prerequisite: Instructor permission.
 Special topics course.
 May be repeated to a maximum of twelve semester hours.
 May be repeated within the same semester.